nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-03-mr_robot_ctf.md

 > abcdefghijklmnopqrstuvwxyz

-When trying to log in as root in our reverse shell, I realized that I couldn't as I was in a non-interactive shell.
+When trying to log in as root in our reverse shell, I realized that I couldn't as the shell was non-interactive shell.
 Hence, programs that require user input, such as `su`, will not work.

-I then tried to ssh directly into the machine, but could not as the SSH port was closed.
+We are also not able to ssh into the machine as the SSH port is closed:

 ![screenshot22](../assets/images/mr_robot_ctf/screenshot22.png)